Filozoff/BlogArticles/Article002/article002.md

 ## What are accessibility identifiers and what they are for?

-Accessibility identifiers can be used to reliably distinct an element (`XCUIElement`) in UI Automation Tests (`XCUITests`).
+Accessibility identifiers can be used to reliably distinct an element (`XCUIElement`) in UI automated tests (`XCUITests`).
 The alternatives have either a low performance (`XPath`) or require specific selectors which may randomly fail.
 Still, it may be useful to know them.
 To learn about other options, check [the guide from BrowserStack](https://www.browserstack.com/guide/xcuitest-locators-to-find-elements) about finding elements.

 For more information about accessibility identifiers, please visit [Apple's documentation](https://developer.apple.com/documentation/appkit/nsaccessibility/1535023-accessibilityidentifier).

 ## How to verify them?

 The best way is to preview `XCUIElement`s, by using inspector tools. `XCUIElement`s are tree-structured, the same as views.
-There are two most known ways to preview them.
+There are two well known ways to preview them.

 ### Accessibility Inspector